 Muscles worked: Lower rectus abdominis, hip flexors Level: Beginner–Intermediate

-The legs never fully rest during flutter kicks, which keeps the lower abs under load the entire set.
-Hold the ball at your chest, or extend it overhead to increase the difficulty.
+The legs never fully rest during flutter kicks, which keeps the lower abs under continuous load throughout the set.
+Hold the ball at your chest for the standard version, or extend it overhead to increase difficulty.

 How to do it: